Want to know the difference between forced air and radiant heating systems? Wondering about the costs and benefits of radiant heat?

 Once cold air passes through the fins, they will transmit their heat to it.
 The resulting hot air will then rise due to a sudden drop in its density, before leaving the heater and increasing the temperature of your room.
 You can control the temperature of that air via a thermostat on the heater’s panel.

-Baseboard heaters are easy to install, are silent, and are easy to clean and maintain.
+The best hydronic baseboard heaters are easy to install, are silent, and are easy to clean and maintain.
 The last two benefits are why most people decide to use baseboard heaters in bedrooms.

-However, we would think twice about using baseboard heaters for whole-home heating, as these heaters consume a lot of energy.
+However, we would think twice about using electric baseboard heaters for whole-home heating, as these heaters consume a lot of energy.

 How Radiant Floor Heating Works